Unity-Technologies/Graphics/Packages/com.unity.render-pipelines.high-definition/Documentation~/HDRP-Features.md

 - Camera stacking compositions: Multiple cameras render to the same render target and the result can then be used in graph-based composition.
 - 3D composition: Insert composition layers into a 3D Scene to create effects like reflections/refractions between composited layers on a 3D GameObject.

-Overall, this tool allows you to compose a final frame by mixing images and videos with 3D content in real-time inside Unity, without the need of an external compositing tool.
+This tool allows you to compose a final frame by mixing images and videos with 3D content in real-time inside Unity, without the need of an external compositing tool.

 For information about the feature, see the [HDRP Compositor documentation](Compositor-Main.md).